 We are committed to using a student-centred approach to see us through the COVID-19 pandemic.
 This includes ensuring a rich and safe student experience, involving social and informative programming through a harm-reduction lens.

 3. Government-informed and evidence-based

 We will adhere to government and public health directives regarding COVID-19 and will move swiftly to implement new instructions we may receive during the pandemic.
 We will incorporate data and other information from public health agencies to ensure an evidence-based response.

 The University will consider and recognize issues of equity unique to different groups and individuals.
 This will include but is not limited to, consideration and appropriate accommodation of those who feel that they are at increased risk and those who rely on schools and daycare centres for childcare.
 Furthermore, we acknowledge that pandemics will affect groups of individuals differently, and we are committed to providing equitable support for all students.

 Protocols implemented during COVID-19:

-In order to prepare for on campus life, several protocols have been developed to support students, staff, and faculty through the COVID-19 pandemic.
+In order to ensure a safe on-campus life, several protocols have been developed to support students, staff, and faculty through the COVID-19 pandemic.
 This guide is aimed at summarizing return to campus information for students.
 Please read the following protocols for further information.